aryan1shrivastava/hotelX/README.md

 # hotelX
-A basic website design for a Hotel.
+A website design for a Hotel.